mariuszkuswik/KCNA/README.md

 The API Server allows users to interact with K8s components using the KubeCTL or by sending HTTP requests.

 ### Kubelet
-Kubelet is an agent installed on all nodes.
+Kubelet is an agent installed on all nodes  (including both control plane and worker nodes).
 Kublelet allows users to interact with nodes via the API Server and KubeCTL

+#### Kubelet Responsibilities
+The Kubelet performs the following tasks:
+- Continuously monitors for pod changes.
+- Configures the Container Runtime to:
+  - Pull container images.
+  - Create namespaces.
+  - Run containers.
+- Uses PodSpec files to determine which images to pull and which containers to run.

+#### Kubelet's Communication and Interfaces
+Communication with the API Server:
+- Sends back HTTP requests to the API server for container logs and execution requests.
+- Interacts with Other Interfaces:
+  - Container Runtime Interface (CRI) for container runtime operations, using gRPC.
+  - Container Storage Interface (CSI) for storage provisioning, also via gRPC.
+  - Container Network Interface (CNI) for network provisioning, typically through binaries.

+#### Key Points to Remember
+- Kubelet is essential for ensuring that containers run as specified.
+- It monitors and manages pod states, and uses standard interfaces for storage, runtime, and networking to maintain seamless communication and operation.

 ### Cloud Controller Manager
 Allows you to link a Cloud Service Provider (CSP) eg. AWS, Azure GCP to leverage cloud services.